maweigert/spimagine/README.md

 the package provides interactive visualisation to be used e.g. within IPython

     :::python
-	from spimagine import volshow, volfig
+	import spimagine

+	spimagine.setOpenCLDevice(1)  #optional: set the GPU to use

 	data = ...      #3d or 4d numpy array

-	volfig()        #similar behaviour like matplotlib.figure, e.g. can be omitted
+	spimagine.volfig()            #optional: similar behaviour like matplotlib.figure, e.g. can be omitted

-	volshow(data)
+	spimagine.volshow(data)